Kitware/CMake/Help/command/list.rst

 .. versionadded:: 3.15

 Insert elements to the 0th position in the list.
+If no variable named ``<list>`` exists in the current scope its value is treated as empty and the elements are prepended to that empty list.

 .. _REMOVE_ITEM: